How much does an AC or furnace blower motor replacement cost?

 Lennox blower motor replacement cost

-Lennox blower motor replacement costs $300 to $2,000 including installation if not under warranty or $100 to $1,600 for the part alone.
-Lennox furnaces and air handlers come with a 5- or 10-year warranty on parts, depending on the model.
+Lennox blower motor replacement costs $300 to $2,000 with installation if not under warranty or $100 to $1,600 for the part alone.
+Lennox furnaces and air handlers come with a 5-year or 10-year warranty on parts, depending on the model.

 York blower motor replacement cost